HIV and Pregnancy

 Are there other ways to prevent perinatal transmission of HIV?

-cesarean delivery (sometimes called a C-section) may be recommended two weeks before a scheduled delivery to reduce the risk of perinatal transmission when HIV viral load is unknown or high (more than 1,000 copies/mL).
+cesarean delivery (sometimes called a C-section) is recommended in the 38th week of pregnancy to reduce the risk of perinatal transmission when HIV viral load is unknown or high (greater than 1,000 copies/mL).

-In contrast, when HIV viral load is lower than 1,000 copies/mL near delivery, a cesarean delivery is not necessary solely for the prevention of perinatal HIV transmission.
+In contrast, when HIV viral load is lower than (or equal to) 1,000 copies/mL near delivery, a cesarean delivery is not recommended solely to prevent perinatal HIV transmission.

 After childbirth, choosing alternatives to breastfeeding can eliminate the ongoing risk of perinatal transmission.
-See the Preventing Perinatal Transmission of HIV After Birth for more information on infant feeding.
+See the Preventing Perinatal Transmission of HIV After Birth fact sheet for more information on infant feeding.

 Where can I learn more about preventing perinatal transmission of HIV?